What You'll Find On This Page

 Plitvice Lakes is a National Park, and in 1979 was awarded recognition as a UNESCO world heritage site in 1979.
 The UNESCO site has sixteen lakes linked together with a series of waterfalls.
 The lakes are famous for their stunning colours, often changing from shades of teal, turquoise and deep blues to greys.
-The shades change due to the quantity of minerals or organisms in the water.
+The shades vary due to the quantity of minerals or organisms in the water.